WHO WE ARE

 Sarah Farr

 After the death of her own father Sarah became very interested in planning end of life.
 She began her training in UK in 2015 qualifying as a Soul Midwife.
-Building on her work she joined Toronto Hospice in 2016, as an in-home volunteer and has recently co-facilitated a bereavement group for hospice clients.
+Building on her work she joined Toronto Hospice in 2016, as an in-home volunteer and a bereavement group facilitator.
 In 2017, she joined the Kensington Hospice volunteer team as a resident and family care provider.
-In 2019, Sarah qualified as a TLC (Tender Loving Care) Trainer and was asked to join the Board for Cedarhurst Dementia Care Home.
+In 2018 Sarah and her chocolate Labrador “Holly” became members of the St. John’s Ambulance Therapy Dog Team.

 Sarah has a positive and empathic temperament.
 She recognizes that death is a reality for us all – but with her knowledge and support wishes to assist each individual with their very personal decisions about ending of life.